 At the end of every class the students will be given a topic to reflect on, based on what they have learned during class.
-Reflective Journal entries are to be emailed to the instructor before the next class.
+Reflective Journal entries are to be submitted to the HSPD245 Team before the next class.

 All journals must be submitted to the appropriate Microsoft Teams Assignment page.
 Note: it is the student's responsibility to ensure it has been submitted.